Registration Regulations

 PGDE Secondary (all programmes)

-BA (Hons) Drama and Theatre and Film students may also require a PVG Scheme Record for working with Children, depending on their specialism/dissertation projects.
+BA (Hons) Drama and Theatre and Film, and BA (Hons) Education Studies students may also require a PVG Scheme Record for working with Children, depending on their specialism/dissertation projects.
 These are normally applied for during the second year of study (for specialisms) or third year for Honours projects.

 International and EU students